iWilli26/Taverne-de-l-Imaginaire/README.md

 -   Events table in admin page
 -   Fill the database with games and events
 -   There is a jsonwebtoken authentication but it is not used yet because i dont kno how to alert the user when his token is expired.
 So for now, the user is not logged out when his token is expired. (use axiosPrivate to fetch data only if the token is valid and axiosPublic if the token is not needed)
--   Create a log system to supervise the site

 ## Contributing